 In many countries, if someone is sued because their website is inaccessible, the court can only order the website owner to make the necessary adjustments to their website.

-IS 5568, on the other hand, the court allows the complainant to seek statutory damages of up to 50,000 NIS.
-The complainant could be a person with a disability or an organization that represents a group of people with disabilities.
+With IS 5568, on the other hand, the court allows the complainant to seek statutory damages of up to 50,000 NIS.
+The complainant could be a person with a disability or an organisation that represents a group of people with disabilities.

 It is also interesting to note that the complainant is not required to prove that the non-accessible site caused them any loss or injury.
 They only need to show that the site is not compliant with IS 5568.